 The interviews also revealed that although PepsiCo was exploring and piloting several sustainable agricultural initiatives, not everybody within the company knew about the work, said Mazonson.
 "The more people we talked to, the more we dug into it, the more we discovered there was actually a lot happening that was disconnected," she said.
 "People didn't know what other people were doing, which is very common in a lot of big multinationals."

 The project's key recommendations were that PepsiCo increase the coordination among its sustainability initiatives and more closely align its sustainability goals with its corporate strategy and the needs of its suppliers.
 "The L-Lab class is really all about understanding how you create the shifts in organizations and individuals that can lead to a more sustainable future," said Mazonson.

 In addition to learning about sustainability within organizations, the L-Lab students got to experience a high-stakes, real-world project, said Mazonson.
-"We all felt really invested in ensuring that we had a really solid output for Pepsi," she said.

 The project had an impact beyond PepsiCo.
 "I ended up moving into procurement and working on sustainability within procurement," said Mazonson, who became head of strategic capabilities and procurement for SC Johnson.